FluuxIO/go-xmpp/README.md

 - For writing simple chatbot to control a service or a thing.
 - For writing XMPP servers components.

 The library is designed to have minimal dependencies.
-For now the library does not depends on any other library.
+For now, the library does not depends on any other library.

 ## Usage